Reading your smart meter data

 Citizens Advice says suppliers must take specific steps within five working days when you report that a smart meter is not working properly, including checking whether it is working as it should and trying to find out why.
 If those steps are not completed in time, compensation rules may apply.

 If you recently switched supplier, DCC says SMETS2 meters should normally keep smart functionality through the switch.
 Older SMETS1 meters are more likely to need extra attention if they have not been fully migrated to the DCC system.
-The smart-meter switching guide explains that in more detail.
+Citizens Advice’s smart-meter checker can help identify whether a meter should work in smart mode after a switch, while the smart-meter switching guide explains the handover in more detail.

 The bottom line